sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(validations[1].validation('x'.repeat(81))).toBe(false)
 -->

-Next, we need to iterate over this array and run validations for all fields:
+Next, we need to iterate over this array and run validations for all the fields:

 <!--
 const hasStringValue = value => typeof value === 'string' && value.trim() !== ''